-Research Strategy: Given the previous findings that combined PPAR $\gamma$ activation and XIAP inhibition induces apoptosis in GCT cells, we sought to identify PPAR $\gamma$ and XIAP regulated proteins which could be made potential therapeutic targets using the novel SILAC proteomic approach.
+Research Strategy: Given the previous findings that combined PPARy activation and XIAP inhibition induces apoptosis in GCT cells, we sought to identify PPARy and XIAP regulated proteins which could be made potential therapeutic targets using the novel SILAC proteomic approach.
 SILAC involves culturing cells in arginine- and lysine-free media supplemented with light or heavy arginine and lysine isotopic peptides.
 Isotopic tags are incorporated into proteins which allow relative quantification by mass spectrometry.
-KGN and COV434 will be treated with PPAR $\gamma$ agonists and XIAP inhibitors either alone or in combination.
+KGN and COV434 will be treated with PPAR γ agonists and XIAP inhibitors either alone or in combination.
 Additionally, KGN and COV434 cells expressing caspase binding mutants of XIAP will also be used in this analysis.
 The cell lysates will be mixed together, digested with trypsin and analysed in-house using Orbitrap mass spectrometor.
 Differentially expressed proteins will be identified using the MASCOT protein database.
 The functional significance of differentially expressed proteins will be further examined as mentioned previously.
+I will also investigate the mRNA expression of other candidates using digital QPCR (Fluidigm Biomark HD System).
+This is a high-throughput digital PCR analysis which profiles the expression of 48 genes (including 3 housekeeping genes) in 48 samples (including 2 no RT control).
+The genes of interest comprise of those that are involved in metabolism, apoptosis, cell cycle and steroidogenesis.

 Progress to date: After culturing KGN and COV434 in media containing either heavy or light arginine and lysine, there was greater than 99% incorporation of these heavy or light amino acids in the two cell lines.
-Cells labelled with heavy amino acids have been treated for 24 hours with SM or embelin (XIAP inhibition) in combination with RGZ and RA (PPARγ and RXRα activation), with cells labelled with light amino acids used as vehicle treated control.
+Cells labelled with heavy amino acids have been treated for 24 hours with SM or embelin (XIAP inhibition) in combination with RGZ and RA (PPAR γ and RXR α activation), with cells labelled with light amino acids used as vehicle treated control.
 A reciprocal approach has also been performed.
-Using Orbitrap mass spectrometer analysis at the Adelaide Proteomics Centre, I have identified 32 upregulated and 21 downregulated proteins after the combined treatment of XIAP inhibition and PPARy activation.
+Using Orbitrap mass spectrometer analysis at the Adelaide Proteomics Centre, I have identified 32 upregulated and 21 downregulated proteins after the combined treatment of XIAP inhibition and PPAR γ activation.
 The protein that showed the greatest fold increase in expression was acyl-CoA desaturase.
-I have subsequently validated this finding using both western blots for protein and RT-PCR for mRNA, and found that the combination treatment increase the expression at both protein and message level, consistent with the mass spectrometry findings.
-I am currently investigating the mRNA expression of other candidates using digital QPCR (Fluidigm Biomark HD System).
+I have subsequently validated this finding using western blots for protein detection, and found that the combination treatment increases the expression at the protein level, consistent with the mass spectrometry findings.

 Further, the analysis of the regulated proteins also identified several candidate proteins which potentially can be therapeutically targeted.
 Validation of these regulated proteins is currently being pursued.
-In order to determine if these are potential therapeutic targets, I will examine the effects of inhibitors or agonists to these candidates in KGN and COV434 cells.
+One of these proteins is fascin, an actinbundling protein which is implicated in cell motility and tumour metastasis (9).
+In order to determine if fascin is a potential therapeutic target, I will examine the effects of a fascin inhibitor to this protein in KGN and COV434 cells.